awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies-vpc-endpoint.md

 ## Restricting Access to a Specific VPC Endpoint<a name="example-bucket-policies-restrict-accesss-vpc-endpoint"></a>

 The following is an example of an Amazon S3 bucket policy that restricts access to a specific bucket, `examplebucket`, only from the VPC endpoint with the ID `vpce-1a2b3c4d`\.
 The policy denies all access to the bucket if the specified endpoint is not being used\.
 The `aws:sourceVpce` condition is used to specify the endpoint\.
 The `aws:sourceVpce` condition does not require an Amazon Resource Name \(ARN\) for the VPC endpoint resource, only the VPC endpoint ID\.
-For more information about using conditions in a policy, see [Specifying Conditions in a Policy](amazon-s3-policy-keys.md)\.
+For more information about using conditions in a policy, see [Amazon S3 Condition Keys](amazon-s3-policy-keys.md)\.

+**Important**
+Replace the VPC endpoint ID in this example with an appropriate value for your use case before using this policy\.
+Otherwise, you will lose the ability to access your bucket\.

 ```
  1. {